- How is thyroid cancer treated?

 - Targeted therapy

-Often 2 or more of these are combined.
+Often 2 or more of these options are combined.

 Most thyroid cancers can be cured, especially if they have not spread to distant parts of the body.
 If the cancer can’t be cured, the goal of treatment may be to remove or destroy as much of the cancer as possible and to keep it from growing, spreading, or returning for as long as possible.
 Sometimes treatment is aimed at palliating (relieving) symptoms such as pain or problems with breathing and swallowing.

 If you have any concerns about your treatment plan, if time permits it is often a good idea to get a second opinion.
 In fact, many doctors encourage this.
 A second opinion can provide more information and help you feel confident about the treatment plan you choose.

 Some treatments for thyroid cancer might affect your ability to have children later in life.
 If this might be a concern for you, talk to your doctor about it before you decide on treatment.
 For more information, see Fertility and Women With Cancer or Fertility and Men With Cancer.